emanthedataman/nicar2016_sqliteII/README.md

     "all_complaint_type_a" INT )
  ```

-* Import data using import wizard in SQLite
+* Import data into table using import wizard in SQLite

 ### GROUP BY Statement:
 * Groups things together, essentially creating piles or groups of things that are **EXACTLY** the same